-- 18.41 The submitted TA assesses the potential impacts of the proposed development on the local and strategic highway network. - 18.42 The TA has been reviewed by Essex County Council who consider that it is overly robust, as it does not assume any trips associated with the existing use and has consequently assumed all of the residential trips to be new trips.
-Nonetheless, the predicted traffic generation would not have a significant impact on the local highway network and is acceptable. - 18.43 The application proposes 62 cycle parking spaces (56 long-stay and 6 short-stay). - 18.44 The application proposes 53 car parking spaces, including 4 blue-badge parking spaces.
-Of these spaces, 35 will be allocated with the remainder for visitor parking.
+- 19.1 The submitted Transport Assessment (TA) assesses the potential impacts of the proposed development on the local and strategic highway network. - 19.2 The TA has been reviewed by Essex County Council Highways, who conclude that it is a robust assessment of the traffic impacts of the proposal. - 19.3 The application proposes 248 cycle parking spaces (224 long-stay and 24 short-stay). - 19.4 The application proposes 20 car parking spaces, including 3 blue-badge parking spaces.
+Of these spaces, 11 will be allocated with the remainder for visitor parking.
 Policy T 1 of the emerging Local Plan requires that any development which proposes vehicle parking spaces must ensure that those spaces have direct access to an electric charging point.
-All parking spaces are to be active Electrical Vehicle Charging Points (EVCP), in compliance with this policy. - 18.45 The residential Travel Plan submitted includes detailed measures for the applicant to implement in order to reduce reliance on the private car.
-These include providing Residential Travel Information Packs, cycle parking provision, encouraging car share platforms, the provision of a car club vehicle on site, free membership and £50 credit for the car club for residents, and the provision of electrical vehicle car charging.
+All parking spaces are to be active Electrical Vehicle Charging Points (EVCP), in compliance with this policy. - 19.5 The residential Travel Plan submitted includes detailed measures for the applicant to implement in order to reduce reliance on the private car.
+These include providing Residential Travel Information Packs, cycle parking provision, encouraging car share platforms, free membership and £50 credit for a car club for residents, and the provision of electrical vehicle car charging.
 The site is well located, close to other accessible modes of sustainable travel.
-Given the scale of the development and proximity to existing transport modes, these measures are sufficient.
+Given the scale of the development and proximity to existing transport modes, these measures are sufficient. - 19.6 The applicant is committed to delivering the Travel Plan and monitoring its implementation.
+Implemented alongside the low level of parking provision on site, the proposed Travel Plan will help reduce reliance on the private vehicle. - 19.7 In summary, given the existing use as an office and car park, and the low parking provision, the proposal will generate fewer trips than the existing use, resulting in a negligible impact on traffic and congestion on the local highway network.

-- 18.46 The applicant is committed to delivering the Travel Plan and monitoring its implementation.
-Implemented alongside the low level of parking provision on site, the proposed Travel Plan will help reduce reliance on the private vehicle. - 18.47 Therefore, the proposals will not result in an unacceptable impact on highway safety and would not have a severe residual cumulative impact on the road network in accordance with paragraph 111 of the NPPF, as well as ST4 of the adopted Local Plan and policy T1 of the LPSV.
+19.8 Overall, the proposals will not result in an unacceptable impact on highway safety and would not have a severe residual cumulative impact on the road network in accordance with paragraph 111 of the NPPF, as well as ST4 of the adopted Local Plan and policy T1 of the LPSV.

-19. Sustainability, Energy and Climate Change
+20. Sustainability, Energy and Climate Change